Welcome to today's edition of the Rush 24-7 podcast.

 Obamacare is promoting family togetherness and families sticking together by eliminating the rotten choice of parents having to work.

-Now, you and I, we look around at each other, and we're in shocked disbelief.
+Now, you and I, we look around at each other and we're in shocked disbelief.

-And we start laughing, well, how nutty, how loony.
+Well, how nutty, how loony.

 They believe it, folks, is the thing.